ADVANTICS/documentation/charge-controllers/ADM-CS-SECC/interfaces.md

 ## Digital inputs and outputs

 There are four digital inputs and four digital outputs on the charge controller.
-Consult the specs sheet for levels.
+The inputs are 24V tolerant, but are also compatible with
+12V or 5V logic levels, and have a weak 10 kOhm pulldown.
 The outputs are 24V level logic, with push-pull stage.
 Inputs are 24V tolerant, but can be used also with 12V logic.
 The digital inputs and outputs are fully user-configurable and controllable.

 <div class="bigger-300">